 1. User access within Saas applications

-Knowing locations, devices, ISPs and times of a typical user logging into a SaaS application can offer valuable insight regarding unusual user behavior and if the user account is compromised, as in an account takeover.
+Knowing locations, devices, ISPs, and times of a typical user logging into a SaaS application can offer valuable insight regarding unusual user behavior and if the user account is compromised, as in an account takeover.
 APIs offer an easy way to visualize all user access to better understand activity that might be cause for suspicion.

 2. Company content sharing within SaaS applications

-Your company documents now live in the cloud and are accessible from anywhere in the world by authorized users…and hackers.
-There is no firewall or proxy you can deploy that will insure your data is secure from misuse.
+Your district’s documents now live in the cloud and are accessible from anywhere in the world by authorized users…and hackers.
+There is no firewall or proxy you can deploy that will ensure your data is secure from misuse.
 The best way to understand the use of any document is to understand who has been accessing the document, who it has been shared with, where it was downloaded from, who modified it, etc.

-3. Phishing emails or compromised emails
+3. Phishing emails and compromised email accounts

 In the past hackers would send phishing emails that appear to be from internal staff.
 Now hackers are sending emails that are coming directly from their email accounts.
 Hackers accomplish this by gaining access to student, faculty, and staff inboxes through an OAuth grant issued for supposedly useful apps such as games or restaurant tip calculators.
 Traditional anti-phishing defenses are no match for these targeted attacks because the compromised user’s actions are trusted by your security controls.
 An MFA can stop some of these attacks, but not all.